5T33Z0/OC-Little-Translated/07. Laptop-specific Patches/Battery Patches/i ThinkPad/README.md

 	* Single battery systems only have `BAT0` in ACPI, no `BAT1`
 	* Dual battery systems have both `BAT0` and `BAT1` in ACPI

-2. Combine the correct name changes and Battery Patch(es) required for yoursystem.
+2. Combine the correct name changes and Battery Patch(es) required for your system.
 See the samples below for more details.

 **CAUTION**: Make sure the `Battery Path` used in the SSDT patch matches the one used in the DSDT.
 It's either`\_SB.PCI0.`**`LPC`**`.EC.BAT0` or `\_SB.PCI0.`**`LPCB`**`.EC.BAT0`, ***never*** both!